On Ulam widths of finitely presented infinite simple groups: A weak generating set for .

 \begin{proof} The first part is an exercise in elementary number theory.
 We show the second part.
-First note that $\Gamma_n$ is generated by the image of a special element $\tau_1$ from Lemma \ref{orbitscircleaction} together with $F_{2^n}$.
+First note that $\Gamma_n=\langle \tau_1,F_{2^n}\rangle$ where $\tau_1$ is the element from Lemma \ref{orbitscircleaction}.
 Next, note that $F_{2^n}$ preserves $O_1,...,O_{2^n-1}$, and that $\tau_1$ preserves $O_2$ (also from Lemma \ref{orbitscircleaction}).
-Then both claims follow from these upon applying Lemma \ref{orbitscircleaction}. \end{proof} Since $O_2$ is $\Gamma_n'$-invariant thanks to the above, we shall declare $\Phi_0=O_2$ and $\chi_0=\{2\}$ for the rest of the article.
+Then both claims follow from these upon applying Lemma \ref{orbitscircleaction}. \end{proof} We recall for the reader that we had shown in Lemma \ref{gammaorbits} that the orbits of $\Gamma_n$ and $\Gamma_n'$ on $[0,1)\cap \mathbf{Z}[\frac{1}{2}]$ coincide.
+Since $O_2$ is $\Gamma_n$-invariant and $\Gamma_n'$-invariant thanks to the above, we shall declare $\Phi_0=O_2$ and $\chi_0=\{2\}$ for the rest of the article.
 Another consequence is the following.

 \begin{cor} Let $f,g\in \Gamma_n'$ and $x\in (0,1)\cap \mathbf{Z}[\frac{1}{2}]$ be such that the degrees of $(f,x),(g,x)$ are equal.
 Then there is a $1\leq i\leq 2^n-1$ such that $x\cdot f,x\cdot g\in O_i$. \end{cor}